Resources - Table of Contents:

 assuming that 100% of the 20th century's warming was due to anthropogenic GHGs.

-Climate sensitivity estimates in the scientific literature vary wildly, but have generally been
+Climate sensitivity estimates in the scientific literature and

 - A 2014 paper by LLNL's Ben Santer, et al